cr0hn/golismero-legacy/plugins/testing/scan/openvas_plugin/README.md

 ## Rules file format

-Rules has he following format, as json:
+Rule files have the following JSON format:

  * comment: A comment about the rule.
- * rule_id: Unique identification of rule.
+ * rule_id: Unique identification of the rule.
- * rule_type: Category of rule (list of rules listed above).
+ * rule_type: Category of the rule (one of the types listed above).
  * matching_types: Classes types, in GoLismero data model, that matches with this rule.
- * filename_rules: rules applied to the file name only.
+ * filename_rules: Rules applied to the file name only.
- * content_rules: rules applied to the file content only.
+ * content_rules: Rules applied to the file content only.

-## Rules detailed
+## Rule details

 Each rule (in section filename_rules and content_rules) has this format:

-### Basic format:
+### Structure:

- * Each section is formed by rules group and can has more than one rule group.
+ * Each section is formed by a group of rules and can have more than one group.
- * Each group can has more han one rule.
+ * Each group can have more han one rule.

 ### Rule specification:

 Each rule has 3 parameters:

  * regex: String.
-This is the main information in rule.
-Can be referred to:
+Defines how the rule is matched.
+The value can be:
-   * Regular expression: Rule will math if the this regex match.
+   * Regular expression: Rule will match if this regex matches.
-   * Reference: If reference specified, rule matches if matches with all "rules_types" or concrete "rule_id".
-References starts with string: "REF://".
+   * Reference: If a reference is specified instead, the rule matches if the reference matches with all "rules_types" or a concrete "rule_id".
+References start with the prefix: "REF://".
  * group: Integer or "\*".
-A regex can has more than one group.
-Rule matches if regex has this number of groups.
-If "\*" specified, all number of group matches.
+A regex can have more than one group.
+The rule matches if the regex has this number of groups.
+If "\*" is specified, any number of groups will match.
  * operator: Boolean operator.
-Specify relation with the next rule (in rule group).
+Specify the relation to the next rule (in rule group).
 Allowed operators are:
-   * or: If this rule match, rule accepted.
-If not, it try to match with next rule.
+   * or: If this rule matches, the rule group is accepted.
+If not, it try to match the next rule.
 Default value if not specified.
-   * and: Although it match, It try to match with next rule.
-If not match, rule is not accepted.
+   * and: If this rule matches, try to match the next rule.
+If not, the rule group is not accepted.
- * negate: boolean type.
-Rule is accepted the negation of rule matches.
+ * negate: Boolean.
+If set to "true", the above logic for accepting the rule is inverted.